whitebox-labs/whitebox-docs/b3/README.md

 # Introduction {docsify-ignore-all}

-The Whitebox B3 Project Enclosure is a box for your Raspberry Pi, the [Whitebox Tentacle T3](https://www.whiteboxes.ch/shop/tentacle-t3-for-raspberry-pi/) and [Atlas Scientific EZO devices](https://www.whiteboxes.ch/product-category/circuits/) with a snug fit.
+The Whitebox B3 Project Enclosure is a box for the Raspberry Pi, the [Whitebox Tentacle T3](https://www.whiteboxes.ch/shop/tentacle-t3-for-raspberry-pi/) and [Atlas Scientific EZO devices](https://www.whiteboxes.ch/product-category/circuits/) with a snug fit.
 It has several mounting options, is rattle-free and easy to open and close.

 ![B3 explosion](_media/b3-explosion.png)